hearmeneigh/dataset-rising/README.md

 ### 0B.
 Activate VENV
 Before running any of the scripts described below, you must activate the Python virtual environment.
+You should do this every time before using Dataset Rising scripts.

 ```bash
 cd <dataset-rising>